 Growing up, my mom would make fruitcake from my grandmother’s recipe every Christmas season.
-I think most years, we all pretty much rejected the fruitcake in favor of chocolate treats and shortbread cookies.
+I think most years, we all pretty much rejected the fruitcake in favour of chocolate treats and Egyptian shortbread cookies.
 Regardless, my mom kept up the tradition of baking her mom’s fruitcake every Christmas, along with plum pudding served on Christmas day.

 As a teen, I eventually warmed up to fruitcake and plum pudding, and now I look forward to these every winter season.
 When mid-November hits, I consistently ask my mom if she’s made the plum pudding yet, not that she ever needs a reminder.

 Fruitcake gets made in December in our house, and it’s nothing like those heavy, dense bricks of fruitcake sold in grocery stores and on-line.
 Commercial fruitcake is unappetizing.
 They are hardly even cake because they are so full of fruit, and not just any fruit, very sweet candied fruit.

 My grandmother insisted on baking “cake with a little fruit” when she baked fruitcake, and not “fruits with a little cake”.
 Her recipe is not weighed down with cloyingly sweet candied fruits.
 Instead, hers is a lovely white cake, flavored with almond extract and with a few colorful candied fruits that poke through the cake in some spots.